 We hold annual trials in May for players keen to join a club with a real pathway.

 Are you looking for a fun way for girls 5-11 to get involved with football?
 Then look no further!
-Weetabix Wildcats is the place to be, everyone is super awesome; from the friends you’ll meet to the FA qualified coaches and volunteers who deliver the sessions.
+Sutton United's Foundation Girls' Development squad is the place to be, everyone is super awesome; from the friends you’ll meet to the FA qualified coaches and volunteers who deliver the sessions.

-Well, it’s non-competitive football for girls who want to give it a go for the very first time or want to play with other girls their own age.
-Most importantly, Weetabix Wildcats is all about having loads of fun and meeting new amazing friends.
+It’s non-competitive football for girls who want to give it a go for the very first time or want to play with other girls their own age.
+Most importantly, it's all about having loads of fun and meeting new amazing friends.

 Hosted at GOALs soccer centre in Cheam every Monday during Term time 17:15-18:15pm - Open to girls aged 5-11.